Chapter 20.16

 3. Additions or remodels to existing residential, commercial, office, industrial, public or quasi-public development that require design review and/or a building or grading permit and that have associated new or replaced landscaped areas equal to or exceeding 5,000 square feet of property owner-installed landscaping.

-4. Where the regulations contained in this section conflict with or are otherwise less restrictive than provided in the State’s Model Water Efficient Landscape Ordinance, as contained in the California Code of Regulations, Title 23, the State’s Model Ordinance shall apply.
+4. Where the regulations contained in this section conflict with or are otherwise less restrictive than provided in the State’s Model Water Efficient Landscape Ordinance, as contained in the California Code of Regulations, Title 23, the State’s model ordinance shall apply.

+D. Exemptions.
 These requirements shall not apply to the following projects:

 1. Registered local, state or federal historical landscape areas.